radumas/blog/_posts/2017-10-17-Deploy-dash-webmap-and-graph.md

 # Deploying to Heroku

 Heroku is a handy Platform as a Service provider, which allows you to run simple-to-complex python web-apps for free on their infrastructure.
-The [Dash Deployment Guide](https://plot.ly/dash/deployment) includes instructions on passing
+The [Dash Deployment Guide](https://plot.ly/dash/deployment) includes instructions on passing secret keys to the app. (this sentence is a month old and was left hanging, I'm still a little puzzled by what I was trying to communicate)

 ## Transferring Data
+Since the data was hosted in a local database, we need to send it up to the cloud.
 It may be possible to store data to be served in flat files within the project folder (projects can be up to 500MB in size, including dependencies), this has not yet been tested.
+Instead I used Heroku Postgres:

 ### Heroku Postgres